 - Be covered by your insurance company in certain situations.

 The second reason to tarp your roof is that your insurance company may require it.
-If you are hoping to have the damage to your roof covered under your insurance policy, they will most likely require you to mitigate damage.
+If you hope to have the roof damage covered under your insurance policy, they will most likely require you to mitigate damage.
 This means it’s your job to make sure it doesn’t get any worse before your roofing professional repairs the damage.
 A failure to mitigate damage may lead to a denial of your claim.
 The good news is that because the insurance company requires it, they will often cover the costs of having a professional do it.